Rules for EU civil servants

 EU staff is obliged to be independent, impartial, objective and loyal.
-Any personal interest or any interest in any business or organisation that could compromise the respect of these obligations must be declared immediatly.
+Any personal interest or any interest in any business or organisation that could compromise the respect of these obligations must be declared immediately.

 Outside activities covered by these rules, paid or unpaid, must first be approved.
-Staff members must also inform the institution for which they work if
+Staff members must also inform the institution for which they work if:

-- their spouse is employed and where
+- their spouse is employed and where; or

-- a personal interest that might impair their independence or any other conflict of interest occurs, in the course of performance of their duties
+- a personal interest that might impair their independence or any other conflict of interest occurs, in the course of performance of their duties.

 After leaving office

 If a member of the EU staff wishes to leave his or her institution and begin a new job within 2 years, he or she must inform the Commission in order to obtain prior authorisation.